tewlwolow/Sneaky-Snatcher/README.md

 <!-- Main -->
 # Sneaky-Snatcher

-The source code and assets repository for a Morrowind MWSE-Lua based mod that advances Sneak skill when successfully snatching (activating) objects when sneaking undetected.
+The source code and assets repository for a Morrowind MWSE-Lua based mod that advances Sneak skill by a MCM-controlled progress percentage when successfully snatching (activating) objects when sneaking undetected.

 <!-- Links -->
 ## :link: Links